daniellaomokore/pokemon_api/README.md

 * set up your environmental variables in a '.env' file in the root.
 With variables for APIKEY = "[your secret api key user]"

-* Run the 'pokemonOOP.py' file in the src directory and follow the prompt.
+* Run the 'pokemonOOP.py' file in the 'src' directory and follow the prompt.

 ✨<b>How to Test:</b>

-* Run the 'testPokemon.py' file in the src directory.
+* Run the 'testPokemon.py' file in the 'src' directory.